2.21 Provisions, Contingent Liabilities and Contingent Assets Provisions

 (v) The Company has borrowings from banks on the basis of security of current assets and quarterly returns or statements of stock filed by the Company are in agreement with the books of accounts.

-(vi) The Company is not declared as wilful defaulter by any bank or financials institution or lender during the year.
+(vi) The Company is not declared as willful defaulter by any bank or financials institution or lender during the year.

 (vii) The Company has not traded or invested in Crypto currency or Virtual Currency during the financial year.